 Lawyer for an Arrest Warrant in Ventura, CA

-If there a warrant was issued for your arrest in California, then contact an experienced criminal defense attorney in Ventura, CA, at Jay Leiderman Law.
+If there is a warrant was issued for your arrest in California, then contact an experienced criminal defense attorney in Ventura, CA, at Jay Leiderman Law.

 Jay Leiderman is experienced in fighting criminal charges and resolving outstanding warrants for the best possible terms.
 Attorney Jay Leiderman can help you determine whether an active arrest warrant actually exists, the underlying charges that led to the warrant being issued, and the amount of the bond.

 The attorneys at Jay Leiderman Law help clients with outstanding arrest warrants in Ventura, CA, and the surrounding areas in Southern California.

 Call (805) 654-0200 today for a free initial consultation.